kiankyars/kiankyars.github.io/_posts/2024-01-03-chess-world-models.markdown

 Neel Nanda excluded the first 5 and last 5 moves of the game when training his probes.
 I found that my linear probes accuracy did not change when trained on all moves or all but the first 5 moves.

+# Model training details

+The LLMs were character level models rather than using byte-pair encoding and tokenization.
+From manually inspecting gpt-3.5 tokenization, it looks like a standard tokenizer has slightly over 1 character per token for a PGN string, excluding spaces.
+As my model had a vocabulary of just 32 tokens, I was able to reduce my model size by 25 million parameters compared to using a standard tokenizer with a vocabulary of 50,257 tokens.
+During training, I ensured that every batch began with ";1.", a delimiter token followed by a new game.
+I did try training a model by randomly sampling blocks that usually began in the middle of a game, although it's 1024 context length meant that it usually also received the beginning of a game later on.
+The model still learned to play chess.
+I would be curious what sort of cursed heuristics that model learned to infer the board state when receiving an input that starts in the middle of a chess game.

 # Open source code, models, and datasets

 All code, models, and datasets are open source.